vippsas/vipps-woocommerce/readme.txt

 Preliminary Swedish translations

 = 2024-12-09 version 3.0.8 =
-Support for the Product Collection block with the new Buy-now block for Vipps Express checkout.
+Support for the Product Collection block with the new Buy-now block for Vipps MobilePay Express checkout.
 This new block being standard from Woo 9.5, support for the old "All products" block is removed.
 The other legacy collection blocks are still supported, since the framework for those is rather easier to maintain.
 If you are using the All Products block and want support for Express Checkout, we suggest moving on to the new Product Collection block.

 = 2024-12-02 version 3.0.7 =
 If an order has been edited so that its value is less than the reserved amount, cancel the rest of the reserved amount after capture